SGLI Coverage: What You Need to Know

-When you join the military, the government automatically provides coverage and deducts premiums from your pay.
-But you can elect to decline this coverage and choose a policy through a commercial life insurance company or nonprofit organization, according to The Military Advantage: A Comprehensive Guide to Your Military and Veterans Benefits.
+When you join the military, the government automatically provides coverage known as SGLI and deducts premiums from your pay.
+But you can elect to decline this coverage and choose a policy through a commercial life insurance company or nonprofit organization.

-Whether you choose the military's insurance or find your own, it's important to purchase a life insurance policy that will provide financial support in the event of an injury or death, such as the Servicemembers Group Life Insurance (SGLI).
+Whether you choose the military's Servicemembers' Group Life Insurance or find your own, it's important to purchase a life insurance policy that will provide financial support in the event of an injury or death.

 FSGLI coverage for family members begins automatically if servicemembers:

 Were married when the program began on Nov.
 1, 2001

 Enter active-duty or Ready Reserve service and are married or have dependent children

 Get married or gain a dependent child during service and have full-time SGLI coverage

 Under SGLI an active-duty, Ready Reservist, and reserve or guard member can be issued a traumatic injury benefit of between $25,000 and $100,000 if he sustains one these injuries: